|

 Introduction

-This story again shows Jesus subduing dark powers with a word of authority.
+The story of the Gerasene demoniac again shows Jesus subduing dark powers with a word of authority.
 This time the dark powers demonstrate their destructive nature as they seek to distort and destroy the image of God in humanity.
-In the first part of the story the nature and power of Christ's word over the powers of darkness are revealed.
-In the second part we are shown that Gentiles, just as much as Jews, reject Jesus' message.
-Unlike the Jews, who react negatively to religious nonconformism, the Gentiles react to God's powerful presence in Jesus.
+In the first part of the story, the nature and power of Christ's word over the powers of darkness is revealed.
+In the second part of the story we witness the demoniac's response of faith, as compared to the crowd's limited response of amazement and fear, a response similar to that of the disciples when confronted by Jesus' stilling of the storm, 4:35-41.

 The passage

 v1.
-After the storm on the lake Jesus and his disciples come ashore a few kilometers from the modern town of Kersa.
+After the storm on the lake, Jesus and his disciples come ashore in the region of Gerasa.

 v2-5.
-The demon-possessed man lives in caves nearby, caves that once served as tombs.
-The people of the village had tried to subdue him with chains to protect themselves from his lunacy, but they had failed.
-He now wonders aimlessly, flaying himself with stones in an attempt to end his torment.
-His state is of total ruin, his personality possessed by dark powers.
+The demon-possessed man lived in caves nearby, caves that once served as tombs.
+The people in the villages nearby had tried to subdue him with chains to protect themselves from his lunacy, but they had failed.
+He now wondered aimlessly, flaying himself with stones in an attempt to end his torment.
+He was in a state of total ruin, his personality possessed by dark powers.
 Mark has taken great pains to describe his state of loss.

 v6-8.
-The demonic confronts Jesus, and in response Jesus commands the evil spirit to "come forth out of the man."
-The demon immediately takes up a defensive stance, obviously aware that he now confronts one more powerful.
-First, there is the act of kneeling, then a raised voice, a claim that Jesus has no right to interfere with him, a precise description of Jesus' person (the knowledge of a person gives power over them), an invocation of God's name (interesting that a demon would invoke God's name in defense), and a plea that Jesus not torment him (them).
-The title "Son of the Most High God" is more likely a divine title than a messianic one.
-The demon knows well where Jesus came from.
+Jesus is immediately confronted by the demonic and in response commands the evil spirits to "come forth out of the man."
+The demons takes up a defensive stance, obviously aware that they now confront one more powerful.
+First, there is the act of kneeling, then a raised voice, a claim that Jesus has no right to interfere with them, a precise description of Jesus' person (the knowledge of a person gives power over them), an invocation in God's name (interesting that demons would invoke God's name in defense), and a plea that Jesus not torment them.
+The title "Son of the Most High God" is probably a divine title rather than a messianic one; the demons knows well where Jesus comes from.

 v9-10.
-Jesus asks for the demon's name, but receives an evasive reply.
+Jesus halts the exorcism and asks the demon's their name, but receives an evasive reply.
 To give their name is to hand power over to Jesus.
-The term "Legion" is probably a desperate attempt to resist Jesus.
-A kind of "we are many."
-Whatever Jesus' intention, they plead that he will not drive them off into a lonely place.
-Demons were usually sent to uninhabited mountains, the ends of the earth, the sea, and particularly deserts, where they can no longer harm people.
+The term "Legion" is probably a desperate attempt to resist Jesus; a kind of "we are many."
+Recognizing that the gig is up, the demons beg that they not be sent from the world of human affairs to the confinement of the abyss, the dark primeval bog prepared for Satan and his minions.

 v11-13.
-To be cast into the pigs seemed, to the demons, the best of some rather bad options, but the trouble is that they spooked the pigs and so ended up in the very place they didn't want to go.
-What we have here is an example of New Testament humour.
+To be cast into the pigs seemed, to the demons, the best of some rather bad options, but the trouble is that they spook the pigs and so end up in the very place they didn't want to go.
+A tricked devil story like this would be very funny to a first century audience.

 v14-15.
 The existence of a herd of pigs illustrates that this is a Gentile area.
-The herdsmen ran back to the village in terror to report the events to the owners.
-The village comes out in force, and is filled with fear by what they see.
-The pigs were gone and the once lunatic demoniac now sits quietly at Jesus' feet.
+The herdsmen ran to the surrounding villages in terror to report the events.
+Soon a great crowd gathers and is filled with fear by what they see: the pigs are gone and the once lunatic demoniac now sits quietly at Jesus' feet.

 v16-17.
-The sane state of the demonic is one thing, but the loss of the pigs is fearful indeed.
-Would God's powerful presence in the person of Jesus result in the destruction of all their livestock?
-They "began to plead with Jesus to leave their region."
+The sane state of the demonic is one thing, but the loss of the pigs is another.
+God's powerful presence in the person of Jesus fills the people with fear and they "began to plead with Jesus to leave their region."

 v18-20.
-Mark compares the faithless Gentile crowd with the demoniac.
+Mark compares the faithless Gentile crowd with the faith of the demoniac.
 His desire to "go with" Jesus is a formula for discipleship, a discipleship with an interesting brief.
-First, following Jesus for him will take place within his family and village community.
-Second, unlike the Jews who must keep the secret, he is to go and "tell".
-The Gentiles need not be protected from the confusion of a suffering messiah.
+First, for the demoniac, following Jesus will involve witnessing to his family and "throughout the entire area of the land of ten cities".
+Second, unlike the Jews who must not speak of Jesus' "mighty works", he is to go and "tell" since the Gentiles are not likely to assume that Jesus is a warrior messiah.
 Third, he is to tell all that Jesus has done, rather than who Jesus is.
 He is to speak of the one who "had mercy" on him.

 A disciple's brief

-Again in Mark's gospel, we see the powers of darkness overcome by a word of authority.
-The dark powers may resist the dawning Kingdom of God, but in the end they can only flee in terror.
-God is gathering a people to be with him for eternity, and so the prison doors can no longer resist his kind intention.
-We may not easily see how vulnerable is the secular city, but in truth the church, with its word of authority (the gospel), has Babel on the run.
-As Jesus promised, "the gates of Hades will not overcome it (his church)."
+Again in Mark's gospel we see the powers of darkness overcome by a word of authority.
+The dark powers may resist the dawning kingdom of God, but in the end, their only choice is to flee in terror.
+God is gathering a people to be with him for eternity and so the prison doors can no longer resist his kind intention.

 i] "Go home to your family."
 When the apostles left their boats beside the Sea of Galilee, they forever instilled a sense of guilt, or at least second-rate discipleship, in we mere mortals who fail to follow their example.
 It is a nice change to see this new disciple following Jesus in his own community, within his own social environ.